Merck Manual

 • An inhaled corticosteroid or short-acting beta-2-agonist bronchodilator (for asthma)

 If people have a chronic cough, doctors usually do a chest x-ray.
 If the cough produces blood, doctors typically send a sputum sample to the laboratory.
 There, technicians try to grow bacteria in the sample (sputum culture) and use a microscope to check the sample for cancer cells (cytology).
-Often, if doctors suspect lung cancer (for example, in middle-aged or older people who have smoked for a long time and who have lost weight or have other general symptoms), they also do CT of the chest and sometimes bronchoscopy.
+Often, if doctors suspect lung cancer (for example, in middle-aged or older adults who have smoked for a long time and who have lost weight or have other general symptoms), they also do CT of the chest and sometimes bronchoscopy.

 Treatment of Cough

 The best way to treat cough is to treat the underlying disorder.
-For example, antibiotics can be used for pneumonia, and inhalers containing drugs that widen airways (bronchodilators) or corticosteroids can be used for chronic obstructive pulmonary disease (COPD) or asthma.
+For example, antibiotics can be used for pneumonia, and inhalers containing medications that widen airways (bronchodilators) or corticosteroids can be used for chronic obstructive pulmonary disease (COPD) or asthma.
 Generally, because coughing plays an important role in bringing up sputum and clearing the airways, a cough should not be suppressed.
 However, if the cough is severe, interferes with sleep, or has certain causes, various treatments may be tried.

 There are two basic approaches to people who are coughing: